Hiram Johnson: Presidential politics

 Following Theodore Roosevelt's death in January 1919, Johnson was the most prominent leader in the surviving progressive movement; the Progressive Party of 1912 was dead.
 In 1920, he ran for the Republican nomination for president but was defeated by conservative Senator Warren Harding.
 Johnson did not get the support of Roosevelt's family, who instead supported Roosevelt's long-time friend Leonard Wood.
 At the convention, Johnson was asked to serve as Harding's running mate but he declined.
 Johnson sought the 1924 Republican nomination against President Calvin Coolidge; his campaign was derailed after he lost the California primary.
 Johnson declined to challenge Herbert Hoover for the 1928 presidential nomination, instead choosing to seek re-election to the Senate.

 In the 1932 United States presidential election, Johnson broke with President Hoover.
 He was one of the most prominent Republicans to support Democrat Franklin D. Roosevelt.
 During Roosevelt's first term, Johnson supported the president's New Deal economic recovery package and frequently "crossed the floor" to aid the Democrats.
 By late 1936, he was convinced that Roosevelt was a dangerous would-be dictator.
-Although in poor health, Johnson attacked Roosevelt and the New Deal following the Judicial Procedures Reform Bill of 1937, the president's "court-packing" attempt.
+Although in poor health, Johnson attacked Roosevelt and the New Deal following the Judicial Procedures Reform Bill of 1937, the president's "Court Packing Bill" attempt.